favre49/BITS-Notes/3-1/FDS/FDS.md

 Kernel learning, unfortunately, is prone to overfitting.
 Moreover, all information must go through the kernel-bottleneck.

+# Ensemble Learning

+Ensemble methods use multiple classifiers together to obtain better predictive performance than could be obtained from any of the constituent classifiers alone.
+For instance, suppose that we have 25 "base classifiers", each of which have an error rate $e$ of 0.35.
+The ensemble classifier will classify based on the majority decision of the base classifiers.
+Hence, the probability of the ensemble classifier making a wrong prediction will follow a binomial distribution:
+$$\sum_{i = 13}^{25} {{25}\choose{i}} e^i (1-e)^{25-i} = 0.06$$

+Ensemble methods work best with "unstable classifiers", which are sensitive to small perturbations in the training set like decision trees.

+There are some general methods for constructing an ensemble classifier:

+- **Manipulating training set:** We can create multiple training sets by sampling the data according to some sampling distribution.
+Each classifier is built from each training set using some learning algorithm.
+This is what is done in bagging and boosting.
+- **Manipulating input features:** A subset of the input features is chosen to form each training set and fed to different classifiers.
+This is useful for data with many redundant features.
+Random Forests use this approach, with Decision Trees as their base classifiers.
+- **Manipulating class labels:** Here the training data is transformed into a binary class problem by randomly partitioning the class labels into 2 disjoint subsets.
+The relabelled examples are then used to train a base classifier.
+By doing this $O(\log n)$ times, we can complete the classification.
+This is especially useful when we have a large number of classes.
+- **Manipulating the learning algorithm:** Learning algorithms can be manipulated in such a way that applying the algorithm several times on the same training data may result in different models.
+For example, ANNs can produce different models with different network topologies.
+Unlike the other approaches, this is not generic and depends on which classifier we use.

+## Bagging

+Bagging is a short form for bootstrap aggregation.
+Given a training set $D$ of size $n$, bagging generates $m$ new training sets $D_i$ each of size $n'$ by sampling from $D$ uniformly with replacement.
+The samples so created are called **bootstrap samples**.
+Since we sample with replacement, each $D_i$ is independent from the others.
+Then, $m$ models are fitted with the bootstrap samples and combined (**aggregated**) by any heuristic, like averaging the output or voting.

+Since we sample with replacement, we can expect some observations to be repeated in each $D_i$.
+If $n' = n$, then the set $D_i$ is expected to have $1 - e^{-1} \approx 63.2\%$ unique examples from $D$.
+As such, the remaining 36.8% form the test set.
+This means the accuracy of bagging is given by:
+$$Acc(M) = \sum_{i=1}^k 0.632 \times Acc(M_i)_{test\_set} + 0.368 \times Acc(M_i)_{train\_set}$$

+Bagging works well when the data size is small and the base classifiers are unstable.
+It reduces the variance of each individual classifier, and does not focus on particular instances of the training data, resulting in a lower likelihood of overfitting.

+## Boosting

+Boosting is an iterative procedure to adaptively change the distribution of training data by focusing more on previously misclassified records.
+Initially, all $n$ records are assigned equal probabilities of being chosen.
+At the end of each boosting round, depending on whether or not the record was misclassified, the probabilities are adjusted.
+Correctly classified records have their probabilities decreased, while incorrectly classified records have their probabilities increased.
+Each classifier hence receives a training dataset $D_i$ chosen from a different distribution and they are no longer independent.
+The final boosted classifier combines the votes of each individual classifier, weighted by their accuracy.

+A popular example of boosting is the **AdaBoost algorithm**.
+Assume we have a dataset $D$ of $d$ tuples $(x_i, y_i)$ where $y_i$ is the class.
+Initially, a probability $1/d$ is assigned to every tuple.
+To generate $k$ base classifiers, we go through $k$ rounds of boosting.
+In each round, we do the following:

+1. The base classifier $M_i$ is trained on $D_i$, and it's error is tested.
+Say this error is $E(M_i)$.
+2. If a tuple is correctly classified, it's probability is multiplied by
+$$\frac{E(M_i)}{1-E(M_i)}$$
+3. The probabilities are normalized.
+4. The weight of classifier $M_i$, $\w_i$ is given by:
+$$\frac{1}{2}\log{\frac{E(M_i)}{1-E(M_i)}}$$

+To classify a tuple, for each class $c$, we sum the weights of each classifier that assigned class $c$ to that tuple.
+The class with the highest sum is the winner.

+__Note: Check formulae, they are inconsistent.
+In fact the entire explanation seems so__

+## Random Forest

+Random forests use unpruned decision trees as their base classifiers.
+The trees themselves are trained on bootstrap samples of the training data created by bagging.
+When creating the trees, the best split is chosen by considering a random sample of variables instead of all of the variables.

+The error rate of the random forest rate depends on two things:

+- The **correlation** between any two trees in the forest.
+Increasing the correlation will increase the forest error rate.
+- The **strength** of each individual tree, where a **strong classifier** is characterizes with a lower rate.
+Increasing the strength of the individual trees decreases the forest error rate.

 # Optimization

 ## Constrained optimization